Layne Beachley: Personal life

 Beachley and her husband Kirk Pengilly at the Sydney premiere of Sherlock Holmes: A Game of Shadows, 2011.

 Layne Beachley was born Tania Maris Gardner on 24 May 1972 in Sydney.
 Her mother was only 17 years old and unmarried so Layne was adopted by Neil and Valerie Beachley, who lived in nearby Manly.
 When Layne was only six years old, Valerie suffered a post-operative brain haemorrhage and died, leaving Layne and her brother to be raised by Neil.
 Beachley has spoken publicly about her personal struggles, including the fact that she was conceived during a date rape.
 In 1999, at the age of 27, she met her biological mother for the first time, who already had a nickname for her, "Beach".

 Beachley was brought up in the competitive Manly surfing scene and was competing and winning against men at the age of 15.
 It was at that time that she developed her strength and style, contributing to her future success as an unbeaten world champion and big-wave rider.
-Beachley has usually been available to support any worthwhile community cause, whether protesting about sewage outfall or promoting the sport and charities to which she is close.
+Beachley has supported a variety of local community causes, such as protesting sewage outfall and promoting sports.

 She married Kirk Pengilly, a member of the Australian rock group INXS, in October 2010.
 Beachley first met Pengilly in 2002.
 They renewed their wedding vows in 2014 after Layne lost her wedding ring while surfing.
 She is stepmother to April, Pengilly's daughter from a previous relationship.

 She is a keen supporter of the Manly Sea Eagles rugby league club.